Precondition: Eiffel example

 The routine in the following example written in Eiffel takes as an argument an integer which must be a valid value for an hour of the day, i. e., 0 through 23, inclusively.
 The precondition follows the keyword require.
-It specifies that the argument must be greater than or equal to zero and less than or equal to 23.
-The tag "valid_argument:" describes this precondition clause and serves to identify it in case of a runtime precondition violation.
+It specifies that the argument must be greater than or equal to zero and less than 24.
+The tag valid_argument describes this precondition clause and serves to identify it in case of a runtime precondition violation.